sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 promotion_points=true | Returns the history of promotional points issued and redeemed.
-It also shows the store that issued the points and expiry date for each set of points issued membership_retention_criteria=true | Returns the criteria set for membership retention (for membership based loyalty program) - in a specific duration, the minimum number of visits and minimum lifetime purchases amount required to continue in the same tier/membership mlp=true | Retrieves the details of each loyalty program of the customer if the org has multiple loyalty programs (multi-brand loyalty)
+It also shows the store that issued the points and expiry date for each set of points issued membership_retention_criteria=true | Returns the criteria set for membership retention (for membership based loyalty program) - in a specific duration, the minimum number of visits and minimum lifetime purchases amount required to continue in the same tier/membership mlp=true | Retrieves the details of each loyalty program of the customer if the org has multiple loyalty programs (multi-brand loyalty) coupon_limit | Limits the number of coupon interactions (issued,redeemed and expired).
+Example: coupon_limit=5 retrieves 5 recent coupon interactions coupon_offset | Retrieve all results avove the specified coupon number.
+For example, coupon_offset=1500, returns the details of all coupons with coupon numbers above 1500 coupon_order_by | Orders the coupon history by created date, created by, or coupon validity.
+Values: created_date, created_by, valid_till (based on expiry) respectively

 ### Request URL
 `https://api.capillary.co.in/v1.1/customer/get?format=xml&<identifier_type>=<identifier_value>&mlp=true`